 - The Epocrates Infectious Disease team reviews the most current specialty guidelines and primary literature, distilling vast amounts of information into concise, yet comprehensive, treatment recommendations for common and uncommon infections.

 - Recommended medications are linked into the Epocrates drug database.

 - Quarterly updates ensure that the most current information is available at the point of care.

 - In a study published in the Annals of Clinical Microbiology and Antimicrobials [2004,3:22], Epocrates ID was found to provide treatment recommendations for all patients admitted with a primary or secondary infectious disease diagnosis.
 The spectrum of infections included acute meningitis, empyema, endocarditis, osteomyelitis, HIV-related CNS infections, and FUO.
 Read Study

 - The Epocrates Medical Information editors draw on evidence-based medicine to develop helpful clinical tables that summarize guidelines and present additional drug information.

 - MedCalc 3000 is a sophisticated medical calculator that accurately powers through clinical formulas and scoring criteria

 - In order to meet our members' specific needs, Epocrates develops many free add-ons (MedTools applications) and sources others from a variety of companies and individuals.

 - DocAlert messages are carefully selected by Epocrates editors, often in consultation with outside specialists and publishers, and include summaries and expert commentary.

-- Topics include clinical alerts, CME alerts, government safety alerts, and medically relevant tips on practice management.
+- Topics include clinical alerts, government safety alerts, and medically relevant tips on practice management.